Harsh1492/RepData_PeerAssessment1/README.md

   - Instructions are in the "doc" sub-directory" (instructions.pdf).
   - This analysis is performed through PA1_template.Rmd, which is compiled to PA1_template.md which, in turn, generates an HTML output: PA1_template.html.
 As per assignement instructions, these files are located in the root directory of this GitHub repository (https://github.com/coursera-jm/RepData_PeerAssessment1).
   - Data are saved in the "data" sub-directory.
-  - Figures are generated in the "figures" sub-directory.
+  - Figures are generated in the "figure" sub-directory.

 ### Data